 Every year at the end of September, Butler's Orchard in Germantown, Maryland, kicks off their annual pumpkin festival.
 The festival celebrates the fall harvest, and runs on weekends from the end of September through the end of October.
 Enjoy hayrides, giant slides, twisted corn maze, and more.

 Summers Farm hosts their annual Fall Harvest Festival on weekends from the end of September through the end of October.
-Enjoy a military themed cornfield maze, wagon rides, and live entertainment, with firework shows every Friday and Saturday night.
+Enjoy a corn maze, pumpkin patch, wagon rides, and live entertainment, with firework shows every Friday and Saturday night.

 The Gaver Farm Fall Fun Festival is one of Mt.
-Airy, Maryland’s best.
-With over 45 attractions, including mini mazes, playgrounds, photo centers, and more, the festival is perfect for every member of the family.
-While you’re there, make sure to pick your own pumpkin.
+Airy, Maryland's best.
+With over 45 attractions, including corn mazes & mini mazes, duck races, photo centers, and more, the festival is perfect for every member of the family.
+While you're there, make sure to pick your own pumpkin.